+Uh, huh.
+Straight away.
+Yeah, relaxing.

-So I got to go out and buy a special purple bag for this or can I just make a bag of stuff you can make on rice or something or Yeah, rice or wheat is not important.
-It's just that easy as a weight.
+Now I gotta go out and buy a special purple bag for this or can I just make a bag and stuff it with millet?

+You can make one and fill it with rice or something?
+Rice or millet.

+The weight is not important.
+It's just that it is a weight.

 Yeah.

-And you know, if you go to a well equipped yoga studio, they will have sandbags of 234 or five kilos.
-And their practices were you put them on the breastbone, you put them on the abdomen, and you put them here, there and everywhere.
+And you know, if you go to a well-equipped yoga studio, they will have sandbags of 2,3,4 or five kilos.
+And there are practices where you put them on the breastbone, you put them on the abdomen, you put them here, there and everywhere.
 I was really interested in this.
 And you know, I am a curious sort of person.
+And did you know there's something called the oculo cardiac reflex?

+I've never heard of that, you made that up.

-And did you know there's something called the aquilo cardiac reflex, everyone that didn't actually can go and look it up.
-And it was named, it's got a name for some European scientists in 1908.
-But it's an ancient yoga tradition.
-Of course, of course, of course.
-And it is where you apparently where you put pressure on the eyeball.
+I didn't, actually, you can go and look it up.
+And it was named, it's got a name for some European scientist in 1908.
+But it's an ancient yoga tradition, of course.
+And it is apparently where you put pressure on the eyeball.
 And it can cause up to 20% reduction in the heart rate.
-And it's a reflex because it works.
-It's the trigeminal afferent.
+And it's a reflex because it works, it's the trigeminal afferent.
 And then the vagal efferent.

 Right.

-So it is actually a thing that is gently at home.
-It's not a finger tech, need to press.
-And it was it's been it was researched originally, because where people have had eye injuries and then they fade.
-Yeah, yeah.
-And so and also in children who sometimes have a sort of a knock to this area, and then they'll have that sort of vasovagal vein or drop or syncope, we should put a pulse oximeter on Yeah, we could test for the difference before and we'll have to do a study.
+So it is actually a thing.

+Do this gently at home.

+And it was researched originally, because where people have had eye injuries, and then they faint.
+And so also in children who sometimes have a sort of a knock to this area, and then they'll have that sort of vaso vagal faint or drop or syncope.

+We should put a pulse oximeter on it and we could test what the difference is before and after.

+We'll have to do a study.
 But so you know, something really simple like this.
 And these I give away now as gifts to patients that are very stressed.
-Well, you know, if you have a clinic where you sell things, you could sell it iBag why would you use it?
-When might it be indicated?
-You know, somebody has trouble going to sleep?
-Yeah, that you just say to them, try this, but this have have this iBag on for a few moments before you go to sleep, right.
-Or even you might have a clinic one and you at the end of your treatment, you invite them to lie like this if you have time for one to three minutes.
-And actually that treatment embeds in the system before they jump up and rush off and go and check their phone.
-So that was it.
-That was the purpose for bringing the iBag.
+Or if you have a clinic where you sell things, you could sell an eye bag.
+Why would you use it?
+Or when might it be indicated, you know, somebody has trouble going to sleep.
+Yeah, that you just say to them, try this, have this eye bag on for a few moments before you go to sleep, right.
+Or even you might have a clinic one and you at the end of your treatment, you invite them to lie like this, if you have time for one, two, three minutes.
+And actually, that treatment embeds in the system before they jump up and rush off and go and check their phone.
+So that was it, that was the purpose for bringing the eye bag.

 Super.

-Thank you.
-Leaving you there.
-Yeah.
+Thank you, are we leaving you there?

-Man, thank you very much.
+Matt, thank you very much.

+No problem.

 We'll get you back in at some stage in the future.
 I'm sure I'm going to test you on all these things to make sure you've been doing them regularly.
-And exactly as Angie is prescribed.
+And exactly as Anji has prescribed.